intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 * `kernelDim1`: Length of the first dimension in the convolution kernel.
 * `kernelDim2`: Length of the second dimension in the convolution kernel.
 * `kernelDim3`: Length of the third dimension in the convolution kernel.
 * `init`: String representation of the initialization method for the weights of the layer.
 See [here](initialization/#available-initialization-methods) for available initialization strings.
-Default is Xavier.
+Default is "glorot_uniform".
 * `activation`: String representation of the activation function to use.
 See [here](activation/#available-activations) for available activation strings.
 Default is null.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
-* `subsample`: Int array of length 3.
+* `subsample`: Length 3.
 Factor by which to subsample output.
 Also called strides elsewhere.
 Default is (1, 1, 1).
-* `dimOrdering`: Format of the input data.
-Please use "CHANNEL_FIRST" (dimOrdering='th').
+* `dimOrdering`: Format of input data.
+Only 'th' (Channel First) is supported for now.
 * `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
 Default is null.
 * `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.